Once More (Spandau Ballet album)

-Once More is the seventh and final studio album by English new wave band Spandau Ballet, released on 19 October 2009 by Mercury Records.
+Once More is the seventh and final studio album by the English new wave band Spandau Ballet, released on 19 October 2009 by Mercury Records.
 The album includes 11 re-recordings from the band's back catalogue and two newly written songs.
 The first single, the title track "Once More", one of the two brand-new songs, was released as a promotional single on 5 October 2009 and as a digital download on the same day as the album was released.
 The album entered at number seven on the UK Album Chart on 25 October 2009, becoming their seventh UK Top 10 album.

 Background

 As Spandau Ballet was working on their 1989 album Heart Like a Sky, lead guitarist and songwriter Gary Kemp decided he wanted a production credit on the album that was separate from the rest of the band.
 In his autobiography I Know This Much: From Soho to Spandau, he wrote, "I knew this would be our final album and I didn't care what the others thought."
 Heart Like a Sky and its four singles performed poorly in the UK.
 The band then recorded a cover of Simon and Garfunkel's "The Boxer" in order to receive a payment from their record company, (Note: "The last time we'd been in a studio together had been just after coming off of the Heart Like a Sky tour, and was a gruelling experience that we'd all chosen to forget.
 I'd been in no mood to write another Spandau album and Dagger knew it … Dagger was rightly worried that we'd not do another album together ever again, and, hoping for the best but planning for the worst, he called to tell me that if we went into the studio we'd trigger a payment from CBS for the advance on the next album.
 I suggested we find a song to cover rather than face each other in a musical confrontation of personal interests.") but Kemp described his feelings about the fate of Spandau Ballet after recording the song as "an unspoken acceptance that the band would not be working, at least for the foreseeable future."

 Another Spandau Ballet album seemed even less likely after the other members of the band learned that Kemp decided to discontinue the distribution of publishing royalties to them.
 A judge ruled in favor of his decision in 1999 when bandmates Tony Hadley, John Keeble and Steve Norman filed a lawsuit over the issue.